reach-sh/reach-lang/docs/src/tut/mkt/index.md

 * Lines 8 to 17 is an asynchronous block that is used to execute the whole of the frontend code.

-* Lines 9 to 12 executes the `Seller`'s contract on the `Seller`.
+* Lines 9 to 12 execute the `Seller`'s contract on the `Seller`.
 The `Seller` is also given access to `commonInteract` and `sellerInteract` properties.

-* Lines 13 to 16 executes the `Buyer`'s contract on the `Buyer`.
+* Lines 13 to 16 execute the `Buyer`'s contract on the `Buyer`.
 But this time around, the `Buyer` is given access to the `commonInteract` and `buyerInteract` properties.

 The code that you have just written forms the basis for the DApp that is to be built.

-Notice that `commonInteract`, `buyerInteract` and `sellerInteract` are similar in both the backend and frontend files.
+Notice that `commonInteract`, `buyerInteract`, and `sellerInteract` are similar in both the backend and frontend files.

-This is so because `Reach` need to be sure of how the variables are to be used before being used.
-This in turn ensures security because if it is not used the ways it was declared, the program will not be executed.
+This is so because `Reach` needs to be sure of how the variables are to be used before being used.
+The program will not be executed if those variables are not used the way they were declared.
-So these variables are declared at the backend before being used in the frontend.
+So these variables are declared at the backend before being defined in the frontend.

 This might feel like a lot of work especially if you are coming from a language like JavaScript that is weakly typed.
 But we would rather use an application with strong security than one with weak security especially when it has to do with money and trust.